 When you know you have time to allow a large pot to simmer on the stove for a while, or in a crockpot while you’re at work, pull the turkey carcass and veggies out of the freezer.

-Freeze it – Jar it…and freeze (get tips on freezing in jars )
+Freeze it – Jar it…and freeze.
+Yes, you can freeze certain mason jars.
+Get tips on freezing in mason jars .

 Pressure Can it – so that it’s shelf-stable.
-See jars recommended for pressure canning.
+It is important to use canning jars and lids suitable for pressure canning.
+See mason jars recommended for pressure canning.